-Your name and contact details: roar name and contact dotallo.
+Your name and contact details:

-Appendix 9: Security Incident Management (SIM): Record of work
+Appendix 4: Security Incident Management (SIM): Record of work

 This document provides the documented evidence and audit trail of a reported information security incident.
 It is designed to operate alongside the organisation's Data Protection Policy, and Data Breach Policy.